 If you are just looking to eliminate a minor gap between two teeth, dental bonding is a quick, convenient, and effective treatment.
 For an even more beautiful and long-lasting result, we recommend porcelain veneers or maybe dental crowns.

-In some cases, orthodontics, especially Six Month Smiles, is a great approach to eliminating gaps in teeth.
+In some cases, orthodontics, is a great approach to eliminating gaps in teeth.

 Crooked or Crowded Teeth

 If your teeth are crooked or crowded, orthodontics is the best approach for straightening and spacing your teeth.
 We offer several good options for improving the appearance of your teeth.
-For rapid results, Six Month Smiles lives up to its name with a treatment time that averages about six months.
 If you’re looking for discreet treatment, Invisalign is not only subtle, it doesn’t interfere with drinking, eating, or oral hygiene.

 Chipped, Cracked, or Worn Teeth

 The right treatment for chipped or cracked teeth depends on how severe the damage is.
 For minor chipped teeth, we might recommend dental bonding.
 More serious chips can be treated with porcelain veneers.
 If the tooth is structurally weakened, dental crowns can restore strength.